-Forth Ports, Marine Scotland and the coastal local authorities are the most likely bodies to be responsible for or aware of reclamation projects in the Firth of Forth.
+Forth Ports and the coastal local authorities are the most likely bodies to be responsible for or aware of reclamation projects in the Firth of Forth.
 No sites for coastal reclamation have been identified through the consultation process as requiring any of the dredged material.
-In addition, the dredged material from the docks would not be suitable for many reclamation sites due to the low compressive strength properties of muddy sediments.
+In addition, the dredged material from the docks would not be suitable for many reclamation sites due to the low compressive strength properties of fine-grained sediments.
 The spoil could be pumped into bunded lagoons at the edge of the Firth of Forth to create land that could be used for development, agricultural or similar purposes.
-This is unlikely to be acceptable to NS or other stakeholders due to the potential impact on designated areas in the Firth of Forth.